xtuml/bridgepoint/doc-bridgepoint/process/FAQ.md

 * **What does "Nothing to verify." mean?**  <a id="nothingtoverify"></a>
   It means that the execution engine did not find parsed instances to execute.
 Here are things to check:
   * Make sure the selected element is being parsed successfully.
 If there is an OAL error there will be nothing to launch.
+Check the Problems view for errors.
   * Make sure there is some OAL in the model elements that are under the selected launch configuration.
+Inspect your model to verify there are elements under the project/component you are launching that contain action language.
   * Are the packages containing the classes inside a component?
 They need to be.
-  * Someome other error in the selected launch configuration in likely present.
+  * Some other error in the selected launch configuration is likely present.
+Check the Problems view and Error Log view for indications of issues in the model you are launching.

   If you are still having trouble, check out [this thread on the xtuml.org forums](https://xtuml.org/community/topic/what-does-nothing-to-verify-mean/) and ask for help there.